TheBigW/DRC/README.md

 only fraction of DRC configurable capabilities is there, but files are available for edit in the plugin folder (for DRC adapt erb44100.drc)

 <h3>Dependencies</h3>
+genarly depends on python3-lxml for configuration support (needed to load the module)
 <h4>For measurment funtionality</h4>

 depends on packages: sox, alsa-utils (uses aplay, arecord)